projectcontour/contour/site/_guides/ingressroute-to-httpproxy.md

 This document describes the differences between IngressRoute and HTTPProxy.
 It is intended for Contour users who have existing IngressRoute resources they wish to migrate to HTTPProxy.
-It is not intended a comprehensive documentation of HTTPProxy, for that please see the [`HTTPProxy` documentation](/docs/v1.0.0/httpproxy).
+It is not intended a comprehensive documentation of HTTPProxy, for that please see the [`HTTPProxy` documentation][1].

 _Note: IngressRoute is deprecated and will be removed after Contour 1.0 ships in November._

 ## Group, Version and Kind changes

-As part of the sunseting of the Heptio brand, `HTTPProxy` has moved to the `projectcontour.io` group.
+As part of the sunsetting of the Heptio brand, `HTTPProxy` has moved to the `projectcontour.io` group.
 For Contour 1.0.0-rc.1 the version is `v1`.
 We expect this to change in forthcoming release candidates.